 Trusts involve complex and cleverly designed structures to offer the best protection for one’s assets.
 The recommended way to structure an trusts is, in a simplified sense, as follows:

-The important thing to understand here is that under ordinary circumstances, the Settlor/Beneficiary can manage and control the APT’s funds and assets.
-However, in the case that there is a court order requiring the Settlor to hand over their funds to a creditor, the Trustee is legally obliged to protect the Trust’s assets, and can refuse to hand over the funds, on the grounds that the Settlor is acting under duress.
+The important thing to understand here is that under ordinary circumstances, the Settlor/Beneficiary can manage and control the asset protection trusts funds and assets.
+However, in the case that there is a court order requiring the Settlor to hand over their funds to a creditor, the Trustee is legally obliged to protect the trust’s assets and can refuse to hand over the funds, on the grounds that the Settlor is acting under duress.

-If an APT is properly structured in this manner, it can provide the best level of asset security, while giving one complete freedom and control over the assets in the fund.
-Case law has shown that it is exceedingly difficult and rare for creditor claims to be enforced against properly structured APTs.
+If an asset protection trust is properly structured in this manner, it can provide the best level of asset security, while giving one complete freedom and control over the assets in the fund.
+Case law has shown that it is exceedingly difficult and rare for creditor claims to be enforced against properly structured asset protection trusts.

-When forming an APT, the first and most important decision is “where to establish it?”.
-This has a major impact because each jurisdiction will have its own laws which offer varying degrees of asset protection.
+When forming an asset protection trust, the first and most important decision is “where to establish it?”.
+This has a major impact because each jurisdiction will have its own laws that offer varying degrees of security.

-The two main types of APTs are Domestic Asset Protection Trusts (DAPTs) and Offshore Asset Protection Trusts.
+The two main types of trusts are Domestic Asset Protection Trusts (DAPTs) and Offshore Asset Protection Trusts (OAPT).

-In the US, Domestic APTs are available in 17 different states.
+In the United States, domestic asset protection trusts are available in 17 different states.
 They are also generally more affordable and easier to form.
-However, they do not offer the same degree of protection as Offshore APTs.
+However, domestic trusts do not offer the same degree of protection as offshore asset protection trusts.
 This is primarily because the trust assets are still held within one’s own local jurisdiction, and so are therefore more vulnerable to local court rulings.

-In the US, an increasing number of States have enacted asset protection trust laws which provide a good degree of protection.
-The benefit is that DAPTs can be formed quickly and easily.
+In the United States, an increasing number of states have enacted asset protection trust laws which provide a good degree of protection.
+The benefit is that domestic protection trusts can be formed quickly and easily.

-In particular, the Cook Islands is known to be the best jurisdiction to establish an APT.
+In particular, the Cook Islands is known to be the best jurisdiction to establish a foreign asset protection trust.
 The trust’s assets and beneficiaries will be protected by layers of legal safeguards.
-Cook Islands APTs have consistently proved to be impervious to all kinds of lawsuits and court judgments.
+Cook Islands foreign protection trusts have consistently proved to be impervious to all kinds of lawsuits and court judgments.

 In addition to the above, there also exists both “revocable” and “irrevocable” trusts.
 A revocable trust is one where the trust provisions and beneficiaries can be altered.
 The advantage is flexibility.
 However, they are less secure, in that if a creditor wins a case against the trust’s funds, they could have the right to be made the new beneficiary of the trust’s assets.

-In a jurisdiction like the Cook Islands, APTs can be seen to be “semi-revocable”.
-Under ordinary circumstances, the Settlor can request any changes which do not threaten the trust’s asset protection provisions.
+In a jurisdiction like the Cook Islands, asset protection trusts can be seen to be “semi-revocable”.
+Under ordinary circumstances, the Settlor can request any changes which do not threaten the trust’s provisions.
 In a case where the Settlor is acting under duress and makes a request which threatens the trust’s assets, the Trustee is obliged to step in and protect the trust and its beneficiaries.